-If, after having read this, our programs interest you, and you would like to visit our department to speak with our faculty and tour our studios, please contact us at 718-990-6250, or email [email protected].
-We'll be happy to meet with you, review your portfolio and discuss your career plans.
+If you would like to visit our department to speak with our faculty and tour our studios, please contact us at 718-990-6250 or [email protected].
+We are happy to meet with you to discuss our programs and your career plans.

 After completing the St. John's Undergraduate Application, B.F.A. applicants must submit their portfolio via SlideRoom.
-This online portfolio service will allow you to upload, label, arrange and submit your portfolio electronically.
+This online portfolio service allows you to upload, label, arrange, and submit your portfolio electronically to faculty reviewers.
 We request 12-15 images using JPG format, but also accept other file types as per the instructions on the SlideRoom portal.

-B.F.A. applicants also have the option to bring a few pieces from their portfolio to campus to discuss them in an interview setting with a professor from the Department of Art and Design.
-Campus visits offer applicants the opportunity to attend information sessions, meet individually with art faculty and take a tour of our facilities.
+B.F.A. applicants also have the option to bring a few pieces from their portfolio to campus to discuss them in an interview setting with department faculty.
+Campus visits offer you the opportunity to attend information sessions, meet individually with art faculty, and take a tour of our facilities.

 Please note that applicants attending an on-campus interview and portfolio critique are still required to submit their portfolio via SlideRoom.

-Portfolio candidates must include 12-15 original pieces in their portfolio using a variety of materials.
-Judging will be based on the following criteria: creativity, conceptual ability, design, color sense, idea communication, draftsmanship, and use of materials.
+Portfolio candidates must include 12-15 original pieces using a variety of materials in their portfolio.
+Judging will be based on creativity, conceptual ability, design, color sense, idea communication, draftsmanship, use of materials, and personal vision.

-It is suggested that you include in your portfolio at least two examples of each of the following:
+We suggest that you include at least two examples of each of the following in your portfolio:

 Fine Arts and Illustration candidates may add: